uwetom/media-production-worksheets/week_19_Screen_recording/README.md

 ### Plug into PC

-This can be unreliable, but if you plug your headset into a Windows PC is should show up as a normal external drive.
-If you are struggling to see it try to restart the headset and check for any permissions messages on screen.
+If you plug your headset into a Windows PC is should show up as a normal external drive.
+However, this can be unreliable, If you are struggling to see it try to restart the headset and check for any permissions messages on screen.

 ### Share on whatsApp

-You can select images and videoson the headset and share them to yourself on your whatsApp account.
+You can select images and videos on the headset and share them to yourself on your whatsApp account.

 ![](images/Watsapp.jpg)